nmset/PMP7/README.md

 Each pedal event can be assigned a unique action on the command line.
 A backend media player must be specified.

-Work done as a hobbyist with NetBeans, targeting GNU/Linux OS.
+Use at your own risks.
+Work done as a hobbyist, targeting GNU/Linux OS.